akka/akka/akka-docs-dev/rst/java/stream-graphs.rst

 to be composed, applying one atop the other as part of a protocol stack.
 For this purpose exists the special type :class:`BidiFlow` which is a graph that has exactly two open inlets and two open outlets.
-The corresponding shape is called :ref:`BidiShape` and is defined like this:
+The corresponding shape is called :class:`BidiShape` and is defined like this:

 .. includecode:: ../../../akka-stream/src/main/scala/akka/stream/Shape.scala
    :include: bidi-shape
    :exclude: implementation-details-elided

-A bidirectional flow is defined just like a unidirectional :ref:`Flow` as demonstrated for the codec mentioned above:
+A bidirectional flow is defined just like a unidirectional :class:`Flow` as demonstrated for the codec mentioned above:

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/BidiFlowDocTest.java